8 Welcoming Hallway Lighting and Fixtures Ideas

 Ceiling and Wall Lights

-A hallway with no natural light might need two sources of light to make it more welcoming, as seen here in this example from @kalensplace.
+If there’s no natural light coming in, your hallway lighting might need to come from two sources of light to make it more welcoming, as seen here in this example from @kalensplace.
 The overhead pendants and wall sconces work together to transform this plain, dark hallway into a bright, glamorous space.
 The modern gold tone of both fixtures helps make the overall look elegantly simple.

 Shade Pendants Courtesy @w Designinteriors Via Instagram